Best Hollywood Spy Movies: Spy thriller films are often enchanting and there’s no way you will take your eyes off the screen even for a split second.

 Unlike the Bond and Mission: Impossible film series, the Bourne series tells the story of a CIA assassin who takes on the CIA after discovering their programs that turn men into assassins with no memories of the past.
 The film series is actually based on the lead character Jason Bourne created by Robert Ludlum in his Bourne novel series.

-The first three films in the series are based on the Robert Ludlum’s novel of the same name.
+The first three films in the series are based on Robert Ludlum’s novel of the same name.
 Matt Damon plays Jason Bourne and featured in 4 movies out of 5 in the Bourne series.
 The 4th film features Jeremy Renner as Aaron Cross, a trained CIA assassin who eventually gets in trouble following Jason Bourne’s actions in the third film.

 The 39 Steps (1935)